MicrosoftDocs/azure-docs/articles/azure-app-configuration/quickstart-azure-kubernetes-service.md

     dotnet publish -c Release -o published
     ```

-1. Create a file named *Dockerfile* in the directory containing your .csproj file, open it in a text editor, and enter the following content.
+1. Create a file named *Dockerfile* at the root of your project directory, open it in a text editor, and enter the following content.
 A Dockerfile is a text file that doesn't have an extension and that is used to create a container image.

     ```dockerfile
     FROM mcr.microsoft.com/dotnet/aspnet:6.0 AS runtime